 What is your role at NTNU?

-How did you first get interested in that research area?
+How did you first get interested in these areas of research?

 Why did you choose NTNU?

-What facilities will you be using for your research?
+What do you have planned for your research?

 What do you do in your spare time?

 I like the outdoors, so when I was in Switzerland I worked on my hiking skills.
 In Norway, the mountains aren’t so high, but I do lots of running, swimming and sports.
 I find walking in nature empties your mind.
 I try to get physically tired, not just mentally tired, to have balance.

 What would you have done if you hadn’t become a scientist?

 I’ve always liked to tear things apart to see how they really work.
 I could probably do some kind of engineering, so I could work with my hands in a similar way to what I’m doing when I do spectroscopy with a microscope, but instead I’d be tearing apart trucks or other things.